2019 Miami Open – Men's singles

 Roger Federer defeated the defending champion John Isner in the final, 6–1, 6–4 to win the men's singles tennis title at the 2019 Miami Open.
-It was Federer's fourth Miami Open title, his 28th and final Masters singles title, and his 101st career singles title overall.
+It was his fourth Miami Open title, his 28th and final Masters singles title, and his 101st career singles title overall.
+Federer became the oldest Masters 1000 champion since the series was established in 1990.

 Félix Auger-Aliassime became the youngest men's singles semifinalist in the tournament's 35-year history, and the first teenage semifinalist since Andy Murray and Novak Djokovic in 2007.
-Auger-Aliassime also became the first player born in the 21st century to reach a Masters 1000 semifinal.

 Seeds

 All seeds received a bye into the second round.